-- e.
-Note: If teams do create an engineering notebook, they may bring the notebook into the interview, but they are not required to do so. - f.
-Interview Process: - i.
-Students will meet with a judge to answer guestions that demonstrate their understanding of the engineering design process and that provide insight into their teamwork and challenges during the building & competing process. - ii.
-Interviews will last approximately 10 minutes. - q.
-General Interview Rules: - Only students on the team are allowed into the interview.
-Coaches and i. parents are welcome to wait in the spectator area. - ii.
-Students are welcome and encouraged to bring their SeaPerch into the interview for demonstration. - h.
-Interview Topics: - i.
-Strategy, Design Plans, Tests & Redesign, Teamwork, and Perseverance - i.
-Questions to Think About: - i.
+- i.
+Only students on the team are allowed into the interview.
+Coaches and parents are welcome to wait in the spectator area. - ii.
+Students are welcome and encouraged to bring their SeaPerch into the interview for demonstration.

+h.
+Interview Topics:

+i.
+Strategy, Design Plans, Tests & Redesign, Teamwork, and Perseverance i.
+Questions to Think About:

+- i.
 What was your team's strategy for completing the obstacle and mission courses?
 What did you want your Perch to be able to do?
 How would you define the problem needing to be solved? - ii.
 How did your strategy for completing the tasks affect your SeaPerch design?
-What project constraints or parameters did you have to keep in mind? - Explain your SeaPerch design plans.
-What are the creative aspects or iii. components of your SeaPerch?
-Why did you incorporate those aspects/components? - How did you approach designing your Perch?
-What things did you consider? iv.
-How did you work together to come up with your final design? - What tests did your team do in-water or in-simulation, and what were the ٧. results? - How did your test results impact or inspire further designs, modifications, vi. improvements? (include charts, images, figures if able) - vii.
+What project constraints or parameters did you have to keep in mind? - iii.
+Explain your SeaPerch design plans.
+What are the creative aspects or components of your SeaPerch?
+Why did you incorporate those aspects/components? - iv.
+How did you approach designing your Perch?
+What things did you consider?
+How did you work together to come up with your final design? - v.
+What tests did your team do in-water or in-simulation, and what were the results? - vi.
+How did your test results impact or inspire further designs, modifications, improvements? (include charts, images, figures if able) - vii.
 What are your next steps for your Perch OR if you were to build/compete with your Perch again, what would you do differently? - viii.
 What did each team member contribute and what impact did each of those contributions have on the team's overall success? - ix.
-What challenges did you face (during building and during the competition) and how did you overcome them? - Scoring: A maximum of one hundred (100) points can be earned through the j. interview.
+What challenges did you face (during building and during the competition) and how did you overcome them? - j.
+Scoring: A maximum of one hundred (100) points can be earned through the interview.
 Teams will be asked approximately five questions covering the Interview Topics listed above.
 Each question response will be scored on a scale of 1-20 (1-5=beginning, 6-10=developing, 11-15=accomplished, 16-20=exemplary).